 Distance-Based, Online Doctor of Nursing Practice (DNP) Programs from Georgetown University

-Georgetown University School of Nursing is a nationally recognized nursing school committed to advancing health equity and improving population health around the world.
-In keeping with this mission, our distance-based, online DNP programs focus on ethical leadership and prepare students to improve accessibility and quality of care for underserved populations.
+Georgetown University Berkley School of Nursing is a nationally recognized nursing school committed to advancing health equity and improving population health around the world.
+In keeping with this mission, our distance-based, online DNP programs focus on ethical leadership and prepare students to improve accessibility and quality of care for all people.

 Distance-Based, Online BSN to DNP Program Overview